reactive/data-client/docs/api/useSubscription.md

 Great for keeping resources up-to-date with frequent changes.

-Frequency must be set in [FetchShape](./FetchShape.md), otherwise will have no effect.
+When using the default [polling subscriptions](./PollingSubscription), frequency must be set in [FetchShape](./FetchShape.md), otherwise will have no effect.

+> Send `null` to params to unsubscribe.

 ## Example